punitbhesota/Retail-Backend-Microservices-Architecture/README.md

 - Possible Latency in Inter-Service Communication
 - Need for Sophisticated Deployment and Monitoring Tools

 This document describes the robust backend of a retail shopping application, utilizing a microservice architecture executed in Node.js.
 For more details on each service and component, refer to the respective sections above.

+## Important Note
+Configuration: Ensure to update the MongoDB and RabbitMQ connection strings in the .env.dev file before initiating the services.